 The following details what you will experience as your troop shops at one of the Jamboree Troop Food Markets.
 To start, troops will be assigned a specific Troop Food Market at which to shop and will be issued shopping passes to that store which is valid only at that one store indicated on the pass.
 These shopping passes will not only identify that the troop is to shop at the store designated by the pass but also will mean that the person with the pass is authorized by the troop to shop for its groceries.

 The troop will assign scouts to shop and these troop representatives will need to bring two things with them to the store in addition to that pass – their wagon (required) and a smart phone (very desirable to aid in checkout).
 The wagon is used as a shopping cart in the store and to transport the grocery items back to the troop site.
-The phone is the device that the scouts should use to shop and check out, as detailed in the following sections about self-scanning of purchases and use of the Jamboree SwiftShopper app.
+The phone is the device that the scouts should use to shop and check out, as detailed in the following sections about self-scanning of purchases and use of the Jamboree Grubmaster app.

 THE CHECKOUT PROCESS

-For all of those utilizing the SwiftShopper application on a phone, once the scouts from a troop have finished shopping and scanning all the items in their cart into the Jamboree SwiftShopper app, checkout is simple.
+For all of those utilizing the Grubmaster application on a phone, once the scouts from a troop have finished shopping and scanning all the items in their cart into the Jamboree Grubmaster app, checkout is simple.
 The scouts, with wagon in tow, enter a designated quick checkout line.
-There will be several SwiftShopper checkout lines at each Jamboree Troop Food Market.
+There will be several Grubmaster checkout lines at each Jamboree Troop Food Market.
 A member of the Troop Food Market staff will verify the count of items in the cart against the count of items scanned and then checks the troop out electronically with a scan code.
 That checkout will trigger an email to the troop leader (or designee) with all the details including the items purchased, the points used, the points balance left and precisely when all of this happened.
 With that the troop leaders will know when their scouts left the Troop Food Market and with what.

 If there is a problem, such as the count of items in the cart does not match the count shown as scanned into the phone, the process will take longer as Troop Food Market staff will have to help the troop’s scouts reconcile any discrepancies before checking out.
 Therefore, it would be wise for scouts to double check that they scanned everything correctly before proceeding to the checkout lines.

-If the troop is completely unable to utilize the SwiftShopper application there will be a line for traditional checking out but it should be expected that this will take much longer since every item must be hand registered by the Troop Food Market staff.
+If the troop is completely unable to utilize the Grubmaster application there will be a line for traditional checking out but it should be expected that this will take much longer since every item must be hand registered by the Troop Food Market staff.

 Once the scouts have checked out, they should return to their site promptly (because of refrigerated items) and prepare their meal.